 Pittsburgh OT Carter Warren received some hype last season as Kenny Pickett’s blindside protector.
 However, he returned to school to improve his stock in a seemingly weaker class.
-How does Warren’s 2023 NFL Draft scouting report compare to the top prospects at the position, and when should he hear his name called next April?
+How does Warren’s 2023 NFL Draft scouting report compare to the top prospects at the position, and when could he hear his name called next April?

-Carter Warren NFL draft profile
+Carter Warren NFL Draft Profile

 - Position: Offensive Tackle

 - Current Year: Redshirt senior

 - Arm Length: 35 3/8″